optimizely/labs/labs/computing-experiment-observations/index.md

 ## Compute experiment events

 Next we'll isolate the events that can be attributed to each experiment, which we'll call _experiment events_.
-An experiment event is an event triggered during a finite window of time (called the _attribution window_) after a visitor has been exposed to an experiment treatment.
+An experiment event is an event, such as a button click or a purchase, that was influenced by an experiment.
+We compute this view by isolating the conversion events triggered during a finite window of time (called the _attribution window_) after a visitor has been exposed to an experiment treatment.

 ```python